 Great Hanshin-Awaji Earthquake Memorial

 The Human Renovation Museum focuses more on life, nature and ecology, with a 3-D film and a number of interactive displays that kids in particular will enjoy.
+The museum is a 10-minute walk from JR Nada station.

 - Tel: +81 (0)78 262 5050